KorbutViacheslav/profitsoft/hw_01_statistic_json_parser/README.md

 * Time taken: 189 milliseconds with 2 threads.
 * Time taken: 222 milliseconds with 4 threads.
 * Time taken: 200 milliseconds with 8 threads.

+### Summary

+---
+It's important to thoroughly test multi-threaded functionality and consider factors like the number of files processed, thread count, and system performance.
+By evaluating these aspects carefully, we ensure our application performs optimally across different scenarios.

+---